mscph/mscph.github.io/README.md

 You can now open the site at http://localhost:3000.

 ### Remove all containers and images
-`docker compose down --rmi all --volumes --remove-orphans`
+`docker compose down dev --rmi all --volumes --remove-orphans`

 ## Deploy for production